Legal services and advice

 Find out more about South Africa’s environmental law:

-Please see the CER’s virtual library of environmental law at http://cer.org.za/virtual-library.
+Please see the CER’s Virtual Library of environmental law.
 For free access to a large database of South Africa’s law, including environmental law, see http://www.saflii.org.

 Please also see:

-- Full Disclosure: The truth about corporate environmental compliance in South Africa (September 2015).
-This report provides detailed information about the environmental compliance of and disclosure by a long list of well-known South African corporations.
-Read more about this report.
+- Our Full Disclosure series.
+These reports provide detailed information about the environmental compliance of and disclosure by a long list of well-known South African corporations

 Other non-profit organisations that provide or facilitate access to pro bono environmental law services